 If you wear perfume, you’re probably well familiar with its scent.
 But are you familiar with all the ingredients that make up your favorite fragrance?

-We’ve compiled a few of the strangest perfume ingredients of all time and in which iconic and modern-day fragrances you can find them.
+We’ve compiled a few of the strangest perfume ingredients of all time and in which iconic and modern-day fragrance brands you can find them.
 Feel free to skip to our jump to our infographic below to see all the ingredients.

 Another odd, animal-derived ingredient is ambergris, a waxy material found in the digestive tract of sperm whales.
 Coveted for its fragrance-enhancing abilities and sweet oceanic musk scent, ambergris was allegedly used in the original Chanel No. 5.

-Although largely replaced by synthetic variants today — such as the one found in Thierry Mugler’s Alien Eau Extraordinaire, it is rumored to still be within overseas perfumes.
+Although largely replaced by synthetic variants today — such as the one found in Thierry Mugler’s Alien Eau Extraordinaire, it is rumored to still be found within rare perfumes and overseas brands.
 Ambergris has been cited as one of the most expensive perfume ingredients on the planet.

 Native to America, cactus has had a long history of utilities, including food, tools, medicine and ritualistic ceremonies.
 Cactus is a popular succulent plant today, but did you know it has also been used in fragrances?
 Cactus emits a grassy, green scent that helps to liven unisex perfumes.
 It is used in Givenchy’s Xeryus Rouge and Demeter Prickly Pear Perfume.